About the course

-The course runs over six school terms from April 2019 to December 2020, with University based sessions three days a week (currently Wednesday, Thursday and Friday) and 120 days school -centred learning in partnership placements.
+The course runs over five school terms from April 2019 to December 2020, with University based sessions three days a week (currently Wednesday, Thursday and Friday) and 120 days school -centred learning in partnership placements.
 The typical day at University starts at 9am and finishes at 1pm or 2pm.

 An optional additional 30 Masters credits can be undertaken through our summer school.

 We have a very successful Newly Qualified Teacher (NQT) employment record after the course, with over two thirds of our student teachers beginning their teaching career in one of the two schools in which they trained and many gaining their first job in one of our partner schools.

 In 2017, over 97% of primary PGCE trainees secured a teaching post on completion of the programme.